How to Create Virality

 Stories are the original form of entertainment and to this day, narratives are inherently more engaging than basic facts.
 They are also much easier to remember and therefore share.

 But stories are not only for entertainment purposes, they are also vessels for valuable information.
 So creating stories around your product or idea is a great way to generate word of mouth.
-However, for it to work, the story has to be entertaining and it needs to be built like a Trojan Horse.
+For it to work, the story has to be entertaining and it needs to be built like a Trojan Horse.
 That is to say that your brand, idea or product needs to be integral to the story.
 By weaving it deep into the narrative, people will not be able to tell the story without mentioning it.

 Building Trojan Horses is the key to not falling prey to this trap.